Lenox Hill Hospital: 19th century

-The German Hospital of the City of New York was incorporated by the New York State Legislature April 13th, 1861, and its first board of directors was organized February 15, 1862.
-A plot of ground situated on Park Avenue and 77th Street was leased to them by the city for 50 years at a nominal rent, and they purchased six additional lots on 76th Street.
+The German Hospital of the City of New York was incorporated by the New York State Legislature on April 13, 1861, and its first board of directors was organized on February 15, 1862.
+A plot of ground situated on Park Avenue and 77th Street was leased to the hospital by the city for 50 years at a nominal rent, and it purchased six additional lots on 76th Street.
 The plan was to erect two pavilions, extending along 77th Street, from Park to Lexington Avenues, with an administration building between them.
-The corner-stone of the western pavilion was laid September 3, 1866.
-Completion was delayed by a shortage of funds, but finally the hospital opened September 13, 1869.
-On March 26,1866, the state legislature made the German Dispensary a branch of the German Hospital.
+The corner-stone of the western pavilion was laid on September 3, 1866.
+Completion was delayed by a shortage of funds, and the hospital opened on September 13, 1869.
+On March 26, 1866, the state legislature made the German Dispensary a branch of the German Hospital.

-A pavilion for skin diseases opened in 1875; an isolation pavilion in 1880; a women's department in 1882; and in 1884, a new dispensary at 137 Second Avenue, between 8th and 9th Streets.
-The three-story building was a gift of Anna Ottendorfer and Oswald Ottendorfer, who ran the German-language newspaper New Yorker Staats-Zeitung.
+A pavilion for skin diseases opened in 1875, an isolation pavilion in 1880, a women's department in 1882, and a new dispensary in 1884.
+The new dispensary was located at 137 Second Avenue, between 8th and 9th Streets.
+The three-story building was a gift of Anna Ottendorfer and Oswald Ottendorfer, who ran the German-language newspaper, New Yorker Staats-Zeitung.